 Equipping your home theater system with speakers can cost a fortune.
 Thankfully, you don't have to break the bank to find a decent soundbar that can make watching TV or movies more exciting.
 Even some of the cheapest soundbars perform well, especially if you watch a lot of dialogue-heavy content like TV dramas or listen to podcasts or audiobooks at home.
 Whether you're looking for a soundbar with a subwoofer for watching action movies or a small soundbar that'll fit under your TV, there's something for everyone in the budget range.

-We've tested 25 soundbars so far, and below you'll find the best budget soundbars to buy in 2019.
+We've tested over 180 soundbars; below, you'll find the best soundbars under $250 to buy.
 See our recommendations for the best soundbars, the best soundbars under $200, and the best soundbars under $300.

-If you would like to choose for yourself, here's the list of all our budget soundbar reviews.
+If you would like to choose for yourself, here's the list of the best value soundbars.
 Be careful not to get caught up in the details.
 No soundbar is perfect.
 Personal taste, preference, and listening habits will matter more in your selection.